envoyproxy/gateway/site/content/en/latest/api/extension_types.md

 _Underlying type:_ _string_

-WasmCodeSourceType specifies the types of RateLimiting.
+WasmCodeSourceType specifies the types of sources for the wasm code.

 _Appears in:_
 - [WasmCodeSource](#wasmcodesource)